 The NRDC also proactively gets involved in communities all across the globe.
 Just this last spring The NRDC partnered up with Chicago’s Land & Sea Dept. at The Garfield Park Conservatory to present an Earth Day concert to help fund the saving of pollinators such as bees, wasps, butterflies, and even ants.
-Busy Beaver designed and produced these limited edition fix my credit button pin packs exclusively for the event.
+Busy Beaver designed and produced these limited edition button pin packs exclusively for the event.

 Tree House Humane Society and One Tail at a Time

 Be you a kitty or pup person, there’s a way you can aid abandoned and stray animals in your city.
 Both of these Chicago organizations are no-kill shelters that help rescue and rehabilitate cats (Tree House) and dogs (One Tail at a Time) to find new loving homes.
-Click their website for more info.
-Donating to these groups means that your money is being funneled straight into the programs and services that help the pets directly, the installment money loans processed real quickly by companies as bridging finance are very similar to this.
+Donating to these groups means that your money is being funneled straight into the programs and services that help the pets directly.
 These services include but are not limited to providing food for the animals, treatments, vaccinations, and any surgeries to have them adoption-ready.